Heatblur-Simulations/f-4e-manual/src/stores/air_to_ground/bombs/employment.md

 mode).

 The setup for an Offset bomb attack is based around the selection of an IP relative to a known target location.
-For a visual attack, it is called VIP- the Visual Identification Point, and initiation of the navigation assistance is performed with a direct flyover of the VIP.
-In an instrument conditions attack, the IP is called the RIP- the Radar Identification Point, and acquisition of this point using a radar lock in MAP-PPI mode generates a navigation solution to the target.
+For a visual attack, it is called VIP - the Visual Identification Point, and initiation of the navigation assistance is performed with a direct flyover of the VIP.
+In an instrument conditions attack, the IP is called the RIP - the Radar Identification Point, and acquisition of this point using a radar lock in MAP-PPI mode generates a navigation solution to the target.
 When chosen during planning, he VIP or RIP's position relative to the target determines a pair of offset values (hence the name of the mode); one